Harryyadav/slate/source/includes/integrations.md

 }
 ```

-Will return a list of all analysis integrations associated with all projects.
+Returns a list of all analysis integrations associated with all projects.

 **`GET /api/v2/integrations/analysis/`**